CrashCortez/vitadock-vlc/README.md

 - 5v 2.5a amp power supply (best would be 3 amp charger if you have it)

-- Micro sd MIN 16GB for Raspberry PI (I used a 16gb Scandisk Ultra, but X Corra recommends using a slower sd card as faster ones tend to fail a lot, tested about 9 sd cards, 2 fastest ones got corrupted, also 1 sandisk card got corrupted so he does not recommend them.
+- Micro sd MIN 16GB for Raspberry PI (I used a 16gb Scandisk Ultra, but xCorra recommends using a slower sd card as faster ones tend to fail a lot, tested about 9 sd cards, 2 fastest ones got corrupted, also 1 sandisk card got corrupted so he does not recommend them.
 I did not have this problem over 5 differt cards)

 - Mouse, keyboard, hdmi cable for raspberry pi